 Welcome to academic and enterprise-level Drupal development for the Trinity College of Arts and Sciences at Duke University.
-We are focused on providing secure and reliable Drupal site development and toward that end we have developed this vendor guidance.
+We are focused on providing secure and reliable Drupal website development and toward that end we have developed this vendor guidance.

 Scope for projects

 When identifying your specifications and requirements for your project, please include all the items we identify in this document as requirements for delivery to Trinity Technology Services.
 (TTS) We can discuss exceptions as needed on a project-level basis.
+The sooner we discuss exceptions early in the build process, the better it will be for smooth project hand-off.

 Drupal core and module versions

 We maintain a list of carefully reviewed modules.
 We have reviewed these modules extensively for security, reliability, stability and mainstream usage within the Drupal community.
-You should limit your site development to this list of modules.
+You should limit your website development to this list of modules.

 - Administration menu